npm package discovery and stats viewer.

 There are several core pieces of software without which this project would not be possible.

-• This project makes direct use of the AssemblyScript language and its fantastic compiler
+• This project makes direct use of the AssemblyScript language and its fantastic compiler.
+AS is a joy to work with when it comes to WASM because it's so familiar to everyday TypeScript usage.

-• Thanks to the Vitest team for creating the framework in the first place and making it pluggable for different runtimes.
-Their internal pools were used as extensive reference in early phase development.
+• Thanks to the Vitest team for creating the framework in the first place and making it extensible for different runtimes.
+Their internal pools were used as reference throughout development.

-• Particular gratitude is owed to assemblyscript-unittest-framework for inspiring parts of our test discovery and instrumentation walking approaches.
+• Particular gratitude is also owed to assemblyscript-unittest-framework for inspiring our test discovery and instrumentation expression-walking approaches.

 License

-• Portions of this software have been derived from third-party works which are licenced under different terms.
-Individual code contributions have been noted where applicable and are accompanied by their respective licenses.
+Portions of this software have been derived from third-party works which are licenced under different terms.
+These uses have been noted and are accompanied by their respective licenses in the project license and/or in applicable source code.